frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ## Custom Steps

-Here is an example of a custom step written as a Python function:
+Here is an example of a custom step written as a Python function.
+This step basically just does the same as builtin `steps.field_remove` i.e. removing a field from a data table:

 ```python goodread title="Python"
 from pprint import pprint